Indefinite theta series and generalized error functions: Introduction

-An important open question is to understand the modularity of indefinite theta series for lattices with general signature $(n_+,n_-)$.
-We investigate in this work a general class of convergent theta series for lattices with signature $(2,n-2)$.
+An important open question is to understand the modularity of \bp{scalar-valued indefinite theta series for lattices in general signature.} In this work we investigate a general class of convergent theta series for lattices with signature $(2,n-2)$.
 Since $O(2,n-2)$ is the group of conformal symmetries of $\IR^{1,n-3}$, we refer to these objects as `conformal theta series'.
-Holomorphic conformal theta series are obtained by introducing an appropriate (locally constant) kernel $\Phi_2(x)$ in the sum, which restricts it to a subset of the lattice where the quadratic form is positive (rather, negative in our conventions).
+Holomorphic conformal theta series are obtained by introducing an appropriate (locally constant) kernel $\Phi_2(x)$ in the sum, which restricts it to a subset of the lattice where the quadratic form is \bp{negative}.
 We obtain the modular completion by replacing $\Phi_2(x)$ with a smooth kernel $\widehat \Phi_2(x)$ which asymptotes to $\Phi_2(x)$ exponentially fast in the limit $|x|\to \infty$ and satisfies the assumptions of Vign\'eras' theorem \cite{Vigneras:1977}.
 The kernel $\widehat \Phi_2(x)$ is expressed in terms of special functions $E_2$ and $M_2$ generalizing the usual (complementary) error function.
-For special choices of parameters, $\widehat \Phi_2(x)$ may factorize in to a product of two kernels $\widehat \Phi_1$ for Lorentzian lattices.
+For special choices of parameters, $\widehat \Phi_2(x)$ may factorize into a product of two kernels $\widehat \Phi_1$ for Lorentzian lattices.
 For such degenerate cases recent results were obtained in \cite{BRZ2015, Mortenson:2016, WRaum:2012}.
 The functions $E_2$ and $M_2$ were discovered in our study of instanton effects in string theory using twistor techniques \cite{abmp-to-appear}.
 No familiarity with these subjects is however required for the present paper.
 While we focus on the conformal case for most of this work, in the last section we introduce higher dimensional versions of $E_2$ and $M_2$, which can be used to determine the modular completion of indefinite theta series for lattices with arbitrary signature $(n_+,n_-)$.

 This progress on indefinite theta series allows us to address the modularity of another important class of $q$-series with a wide range of applications in mathematics and mathematical physics, namely Appell-Lerch sums.
 The classical Appell-Lerch sum introduced in \cite{Appell:1886, Lerch:1892} is well-known to be related to a Lorentzian theta series, which allows to deduce its modular properties \cite{Zwegers-thesis}.
 Generalized Appell-Lerch sums involving denominators of higher degree have appeared in the context of topological invariants of moduli spaces of vector bundles on 4-manifolds \cite{Manschot:2014cca}.
 Upon expanding the factors in the denominator into geometric series, they can be recast as indefinite theta series for lattices with signature $(n_+,n_-)$.
 Our techniques can be used to characterize the modular properties of such generalized Appell-Lerch sums.
 As a demonstration of the power of our approach, we determine the modular completion of the generalized Appell-Lerch sum attached to the lattice ${\operatorname A}_2$, which arises in the study of rank 3 vector bundles on $\mathbb{P}^2$.